Jekyll can be installed as a system application (requires administrator privileges) or for a single user.

 This will build the web pages and start a local server on http://localhost:4000/.
 Jekyll should automatically rebuild the pages when changes are made to the source files, and will override any baseurl defined in _config.yml.

-The source for the OME Website is on GitHub at https://github.com/ome/www.openmicroscopy.org.
+The source for the OME website is on GitHub at https://github.com/ome/www.openmicroscopy.org.
 The website uses the ‘master’ branch, PRs should be opened directly against it.
-Most of the files are written in html but the announcements posts are in markdown and further content may migrate to markdown in future.
+Most of the files are written in html but the announcements and blog posts are in markdown and further content may migrate to markdown in future.

 Updating the live website requires two steps, first creating an archive of the static website and then deploying it on the web server: